 However, Yap Ming Hui, Managing Director of Whitman Independent Advisors, doesn’t consider cryptocurrencies to be investments.
 “I only recommend investments that have solid underlying assets – for example, shares, bonds, property, or precious metal,” he said.

 “I think that a client’s long-term portfolio for serious financial goals should not include crypto,” he added.
-But if someone were to invest in cryptocurrency, Yap said that their cryptocurrency allocation should take up less than 2% of total investable assets.
+But if someone were to invest in cryptocurrency, Yap said.

 On the other hand, Marshall Wong, a licensed financial planner and founder of PlanNERD, said that cryptocurrency is definitely an investment.
 “No matter it’s form, as long as there is a demand in the future, it is an investment,” he said.
 “If collectibles, sneakers and Pokémon cards carry value and are treated as investments among enthusiasts, I don’t see why cryptocurrency is not an investment.”